coding-kevin/Rails_Docker_PostgreSQL_Appointment_Scheduler/README.md

 ## Requirement 5

-This was created the same was as **Requirement 2**, by using scaffolded endpoints as a guide to how routing and endpoints work in Rails.
+This was created in the same way as **Requirement 2**, by using scaffolded endpoints as a guide to how routing and endpoints work in Rails.